Spatial citizenship: Reference points in social geography: appropriation of space

 Spatial citizenship has become a conceptual reference point in theories of action-oriented social geography and new cultural geography.
 These approaches contend that human beings constantly appropriate spaces, as they attach meanings to geographically located physical matter in order to prepare it for their own actions.

 In these theories, spaces are regarded as being socially constructed.
 To a large extent, the attachment of meaning works unconsciously, following socially accepted, mainstream categories and discourses.
 Meanings given to physical objects determine the actions deemed possible.
 For instance, a field of asphalt in a city centre might have multiple meanings: it may be interpreted as a parking area as well as a place for ball games, with both meanings competing for dominance.
 As soon as one meaning becomes superior, which is a result of social power relations, the other meaning may decline, become invisible, and eventually is not used anymore.
 The superiority of a specific meaning over another one might be supported by artifacts representing meanings attached, such as signs on buildings, structural modifications of the physical environment, or symbols and explanations of the socio-cultural significance of places and objects in spatial representations visualized via geo-media.

 A mature appropriation of space therefore includes the conscious attachment of meaning as well as awareness of meanings being attached to places by others.
 It includes a sensibility to the multitude of meanings transported and hidden by a mainstream discourse.
 Keys to the mature appropriation of space are therefore the deconstruction of socially produced meanings, as well as the ability to communicate one's own, potentially contradictory meanings and negotiate them with others.
 This process is often mediated through the formation of a collective spatialized identity.
-Given that space – its uses and symbolic significance – is often the site of social and political struggle, it becomes the container for action while at the same time shaping the group development of a "us".
+Given that space – its uses and symbolic significance – is often the site of social and political struggle, it becomes the container for action while at the same time shaping the group development of an "us".
 In particular, when groups re-imagine public space for political usages, this expression of spatial citizenship is the outcome of a spatially informed collective identity.

 Spatial citizenship in the geoinformation society

 Geographic media (geo-media) are especially important for attaching meaning to places as they clearly connect location, information and visualization.
-In addition to this, geo-media represents mainly single meanings out of the many that are possible.
+In addition to this, geo-media represent mainly single meanings out of the many that are possible.
 Nowadays, geo-media have become more and more present in everyday life due to mobile computing in combination with Geoweb applications.
 For instance, maps on smart phones guide people in their everyday actions, but at the same time limit their opportunities for action by limiting the variety of potential meanings.

 Scholars of spatial citizenship understand geo-media as instruments of reflection and communication.